orangebread/speclinter-mcp/README.md

 pnpm build

 # Test using MCP tools (through your AI IDE)
-# 1. Initialize a test project:
+# 1. Initialize SpecLinter:
-#    Call: init_project_speclinter with project_root: "/path/to/test-project"
+#    Ask your AI: "Initialize SpecLinter in my project"
 #
 # 2. Parse a specification:
+#    Ask your AI: "Parse this spec: Create a user registration system with email validation"
-#    Call: parse_spec_speclinter with:
+#    Or call parse_spec_speclinter with:
 #    {
 #      "spec": "Create a user registration system with email validation.",
 #      "feature_name": "user-registration",
-#      "context": "Web application",
+#      "context": "Web application"
-#      "project_root": "/path/to/test-project"
 #    }
 #
-# 3. Check the generated files in test-project/tasks/user-registration/
+# 3. Check the generated files in tasks/user-registration/
 ```

 ### MCP Server Testing